aws-samples/aws-do-eks/README.md

 ## Configure
 All necessary configuration items are centralized in two configuration files.
 The [`.env`](.env) file in the project's root contains all project-specific items and is used when building and running the project container.
 The [`wd/conf/eks.conf`](wd/conf/eks.conf) file contains all EKS specific configuration items and is used when running the action scripts to create, scale, or delete your EKS cluster.
 Heterogeneous clusters are supported.
 In `eks.conf` you can specify the list of nodegroups to be added to the cluster and at what scale.
 AWS Credentials can be configured at the instance level through an instance role or injected into the container that runs aws-do-eks using volume or secrets mounting.
 To configure credentials, run aws configure.
 Credentials you configure on the host will be mounted into the aws-do-eks container according to the VOL_MAP setting in `.env`.
+Alternatively to [`eks.conf`](wd/conf/eks.conf) you may use a cluster manifest file [`wd/conf/eks.yaml`](wd/conf/eks.yaml).
+To use the manifest file instead of `eks.conf`, set the [`CONFIG` variable in eks.conf](/wd/conf/eks.conf#L16) to `yaml` instead of `conf`.
+The advantage of using a manifest file for defining the cluster is that it supports advanced options, which are not available through `eksctl`.
+For example, enabling of EFA networking is only supported via the manifest file.
+All supported options in the manifest are documented in the [`eks.yaml` schema](https://eksctl.io/usage/schema/).

 ## Build
 This project follows the [Depend on Docker](https://github.com/iankoulski/depend-on-docker) template to build a container including all needed tools and utilities for creation and management of your EKS clusters.
 Please execute the [`./build.sh`](./build.sh) script to create the `aws-do-eks` container image.
 If desired, the image name or registry address can be modified in the project configuration file [`.env`](.env).